-Leigh Neighbours is a community project within Wigan Borough in Greater Manchester which aims, over the course of ten years, to bring about sustainable improvements in an area of Leigh affected by issues relating to unemployment, deprivation, crime, housing and social cohesion.
+Leigh Neighbours is a community project based in the Wigan Borough ward of Leigh West which aims, over the course of ten years, to bring about sustainable improvements in an area affected by issues relating to unemployment, deprivation, crime, housing and social cohesion.

 Over the course of two years (2010-2012), we invited local residents, businesses and community organisations to express their views on how they thought this investment should be spent in order to achieve the greatest benefit to the Leigh Neighbours area.

-Following this public consultation, we published the Leigh Neighbours Big Local project plan, which reflects your local priorities and outlines how we aim to go about achieving these goals in partnership with the community.
+Following this public consultation, we published the Leigh Neighbours Big Local project plan, which reflects the priorities of local people, and outlines how we aim to go about achieving these goals in partnership with the community.

-The Leigh Neighbours Project Board is a legal entity, made up of local residents from the local area and others who work in our project area, for instance churches, business leaders, voluntary organisations and community groups, as well as representatives from the public sector, for example, Wigan Council, the NHS and Greater Manchester Police.
+The Leigh Neighbours Project Board is a legal entity, made up of residents from the local area and others who work in our project area, for instance in our schools and other public sector organisations.

-We have come together on a voluntary basis to lead and manage the delivery of a range of projects aimed at addressing the key priorities identified over a 2-year consultation period.
+Board members have come together on a voluntary basis to lead and manage the delivery of a range of projects aimed at addressing the key priorities identified by local people.

-We reflect the community.
-We come from all walks of life.
-In fact we’re all very different!
-But we do share a passion for our community, a determination to represent your interests and a commitment to bringing about change for the better.
+Our board members reflect the community and come from all walks of life.
+In fact they’re all very different!
+But they do share in common a passion for their community, a determination to represent local interests and a commitment to bringing about change for the better.

 MEET THE BOARD